dailybruin/training/week2/stylelint.md

 You want to have a stylelint plugin for your text editor.
 The one for Atom is called [linter-style](https://atom.io/packages/linter-stylelint).

 ## Configuration
-At the Daily Bruin, we use [UCLA Radio's stylelint configuration](https://github.com/uclaradio/stylelint-config-uclaradio) (yay student media!).
+At the Daily Bruin, we use [UCLA Radio's stylelint configuration](https://github.com/uclaradio/stylelint-config-uclaradio) (_optional_) (yay student media!).
 It's already set up in the flatpage template, so just make sure your editor plugin is configured!

 ## Further Resources
 - [Stylelint website](https://stylelint.io)

 You can often get a good feel for coding style by reading through other people's style guides.
-Here are some great ones:
+Here are some great ones, which are all (**mandatory**):
 - [Google: HTML and CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html)
 - [Airbnb: CSS / Sass Styleguide](https://github.com/airbnb/css)
 - [Harry Roberts: CSS Guidelines](https://cssguidelin.es)